Developing a comprehensive understanding of the success factors of occupational safety and health

 Companies have a wide range of support available for the implementation of legal requirements.
 Nevertheless, only a limited number of companies have integrated the corresponding measures - for example, the ongoing process of risk assessment - into their operational organisation.

 In view of these discrepancies, BAuA examines relevant factors influencing the implementation and design of occupational safety measures.
-The point of departure of the thinking process is that instruments of occupational safety and health are designed differently in dynamic social contexts.
+The starting point of the thinking process is that instruments of occupational safety and health are designed differently in dynamic social contexts.
 A large number of factors have an impact on the safety and health of employees.
 In addition to structural characteristics and aspects of the workflow, these influencing variables also include the orientations of action, motives and attitudes of the actors.
 Accordingly, it is necessary to involve relevant target groups within companies in the implementation of occupational safety and health measures.

 Occupational safety and health measures can alter technology, organisation and work processes as well as behaviour and attitudes of employees and executives.
 Technology, organisation and work processes vary according to industry and size, while the attitudes of the management and the workforce are simultaneously shaped by the existing prevention culture and are an expression of this prevention culture.
 Thus, a wide range of factors determine the design of occupational safety.

-In company organisations, one is required to deal with complex impact chains, with a beneficial or inhibiting effect on occupational safety practices at different points.
-The evaluation report commissioned by BAuA, titled "Occupational safety and health promotion - comparative analysis of predictors and moderators of good practice" provides interesting suggestions for the examination of chains of effect.
+In company organisations, one is required to deal with complex impact chains, with a beneficial or inhibiting effects on occupational safety practices at different points.
+The evaluation report commissioned by BAuA, titled "Occupational safety and health promotion - comparative analysis of predictors and moderators of good practice" provides interesting suggestions for the examination of effect chains.
 The data basis for the systematic evaluation of the literature was provided by reviews and meta-analyses of 185 intervention studies in occupational safety and occupational health promotion, published since 2005.
 In these studies, there was a high degree of consistency in both enabling and inhibiting impact variables of occupational safety and health promotion.
 However, the precise nature of this impact as well as the interactions between the influencing variables have not been investigated sufficiently thus far.

 Complex interventions in companies or organisations are, as a matter of principle, influenced at nine points by moderating variables according to the evaluation report (see illustration for the impact model).
 These nine process steps are the basis for an iterative cause-and-effect process between interventions, mediate outcomes and impacts.
 In the report, the impact chain is supplemented by a phase of stabilisation of the new status quo after implementation in the company.
 The new status quo is reflected, among other things, in characteristics of the social context, such as the health and safety climate, or the knowledge and attitude of the employees.
 These "soft factors", in turn, influence relevant key indicators at company level, such as accident rates, sick leave and indicators of employees' well-being.